Skip to Content

 Another room is one giant doll house with dolls galore.
 Some wear rustic hand-woven dresses.

-Moving carousels, ferris wheels and carnival rides are found in the room devoted to toys displaying objects seen at a traditional Mexican fair.
+Moving carousels, Ferris wheels and carnival rides are found in the room devoted to toys displaying objects seen at a traditional Mexican fair.

 Quite understandably, you can’t touch the toys.
 The museum could therefore be frustrating for small children.